Are You a Friend of Sinners?

 It’s just that we downplay or even ignore our own sins, while we recoil from the sins of others, which we deem as more objectionable or even abhorrent.

-The Bible says Jesus is a friend of sinners (Matthew 11:19, Luke 7:34).
-This slur comes from his detractors, and he repeats it.
-They intend it as criticism, but we see it as a badge of honor.
 We admire Jesus for hanging out with the people that the righteous religious society rejects: prostitutes, adulterers, tax collectors, lepers, the sick and unclean, other races and mixed races, and so forth.

 It seems Jesus accepts everyone the religious leaders discard.
 In fact he makes a point to do so, often going out of his way to welcome them.
 He embraces them; he loves them.